outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - questions
       - how would various structures of 'certainty' like 'stability' interact, and how would they interact with structures of 'uncertainty' like 'randomness'?
         - how would two contradicting structures of certainty (like two structures of certainty created from the same or different stability sources) interact - could they coexist in the same interaction space, or would they neutralize each other in some way, or would one structure at motion exert a destructive force on the other, removing its stability or dispersing its components?
+        - can they be allowed to be adjacent or do they exert attracting forces, leading to structures of certainties
+        - what happens if a structure of uncertainty is trapped inside a structure of certainties?
       - given that structures of certainty remove or invalidate time (time cant pass when something is certain), will these structures be capable of removing time in other locations? can time be added in locations/moments as well as removed?
       - will these certainty cascades destroy time necessary to solve other problems?
       - can these certainty structures be directed at uncertainty structures, like sources of randomness/risk/ambiguity/change/potential/energy to make them more certain?